China’s Leading Wine Producing Region to Host International Wine Expo in August

-YINCHUAN, CHINA - Media OutReach Newswire - 12 July 2024 - International experts and enterprises involved in the wine industry are set to gather in northwest China’s Ningxia Hui Autonomous Region, China’s leading wine-producing area, for an expo in August.
+YINCHUAN, CHINA - 12 July 2024 - International experts and enterprises involved in the wine industry are set to gather in northwest China’s Ningxia Hui Autonomous Region, China’s leading wine-producing area, for an expo in August.

 The Fourth China (Ningxia) International Wine Culture and Tourism Expo will be hosted by the regional government from Aug.
 9 to 11 in Yinchuan, Ningxia’s capital, according to the organizer on Thursday.